omertarikkoc/woodysfur/site/content/_index.md

 title: Luxury Furs in Houston
 subtitle: >-
-  Dear Valued Customers:Due to the current situation, Woody’s Furs is open Monday through Saturday from 10:00 AM to 4:00 PM.We are offering curb side pick-up if you choose not to come in the store.
+  Dear Valued Customers:Due to the current situation, Woody’s Furs is open Monday through Saturday from 10:00 AM to 4:00 PM.We are offering curbside storage pick-up if you choose not to come in the store.
 We hope everyone is doing well and please stay safe.
 image: /img/dsc07508-resized.jpg
 values:
   heading: 'Our services: We take pride in searching all over the world for trends'